 For example, the program Facing History & Ourselves can be used within a History, Civics, or Social Studies course.
 Another option is using student-driven supports and programs, meaning that students take an active role in identifying their own social-emotional strengths and needs and developing strategies and approaches they will use to strengthen all areas.
 Finally, more individualized or targeted support can be integrated into contexts where academic support is usually provided, such as flex time or an advisory period.
 Read more about MTSS in secondary schools.

-It’s important to remember that no matter which approach is decided upon, there need to be systems to support SEL implementation for both teachers and students and processes to streamline how social-emotional data is collected, reviewed, and used in the MTSS decision-making process
+It’s important to remember that no matter which approach is decided upon, there need to be systems to support SEL implementation for both teachers and students and processes to streamline how social-emotional data is collected, reviewed, and used in the MTSS decision-making process.

-Branching Minds makes MTSS easy, efficient, and effective by bringing together all of the components of MTSS so teachers can collaboratively problem-solve and support all students’ holistic needs.
+Interested in Learning How to Support the Whole Child with Branching Minds?Branching Minds makes MTSS easy, efficient, and effective by bringing together all of the components of MTSS so teachers can collaboratively problem-solve and support all students’ holistic needs.
 Our system-level solution helps schools improve students’ outcomes across academics, behavior, and SEL equitably.
+Our platform supports teachers with Behavior and SEL in the following ways: ✅ Assessing SEL Needs with the DESSA

 Tagged: SEL and Behavior, MTSS Practice